andrewliu0612/CMU-15-213-Intro-to-Computer-Systems/LAB2_bomblab/README.md

     Input 2 integers.
 The first integer has to be below or equal 0xe, and the second integer should be 0.
 Phase 4 calls subroutine func4, whose return value should be 0, requiring first integer to be 7.

 ### Phase 5:
+    Input a string of length 6.
+Each char % 16 represents an offset in string at 0x4024b0("maduiersnfotvbyl").
+The offset has to match string at 0x6038c0("flyers").

 ### Phase 6:
+    Input 6 distinct numbers between 1-6.
+Form a singly-linked list that is sorted, based on the order of input.